Chapter 02

 “And hast not shut me up into the hand of the enemy: thou hast set my feet in a large room.”
 Psalms 31:8

 Some things a person just can’t unsee – though one may want to.
-For barely the time, it takes an eye to blink – more like, a young boy, not watching where he’s going, to dart out of nowhere.
+For barely the time, it takes an eye to blink – more like, a young boy to dart out of nowhere.
 Lylia was left, having to see things, for what they were.
-That look of … distain… No, more than that; more like simmering rage.
+That look of distain… No, more like simmering rage.
 Toward what!
-Some dorky nine year-old – or was her neighbor’s kid, now ten?
-Whatever!
-Lylia had to admit, she would have been upset upon seeing half a FruityRollUp - that’s what her aunt called them – smeared across the front of her garment, but come on, Lylia continued bolstering herself.
+Some dorky nine year-old – or was the neighbor’s kid, now ten?
+Lylia had to admit, she would have been upset upon seeing half a FruityRollUp - that’s what her aunt called them – smeared across the front of her garment, but come on… Lylia continued bolstering herself.
 That’s why you don’t wear your best raiment to a picnic.
 Hindsight being acute, she also had to admit to the very real possibility, that perhaps the boy may have been commandeered, by the LORD God, to deliver a message.
-A message she hadn’t - and part of her still – wanted to receive; but there it was.
+A message she hadn’t - wanted to receive; but there it was.
 In bold enough language, Azel was NOT the man of her dreams.
-And to think, after having received that vital bit of intel, not a day too soon, for she’d been on the verge of taking up his offer to take her away from this two-donkey village.
+And to think, after having received that vital bit of intel, not a day too soon, for she had been on the verge of taking up his offer to take her away from this two-donkey village.
 She could now see, quite clearly, what sort of father, dreamboat would have been to their future little boys.
-Hindsight, clear as Enoch crystal – she’d seen a few pieces, displayed at market, and sold for … well more silver than her parents, or most anyone else in the village could spare.
+Hindsight, clear as Enoch crystal – she had seen a few pieces, displayed at market, and sold for … well more silver than her parents, or most anyone else in the village could spare.

-She grimaced at the stain upon her sleeve, a dragon fly – armed with a bellyful of purplish fruit - had decided to unload.
-Did those pests specifically target people, when they were wearing something halfway nice?
-Walking back from a visit with a cousin, who lived near where the perimeter made a U-shape, Lylia decided to make the short cut; it was growing short in the day, and she had things to do – namely treat the stain before it set in permanently, if it hadn’t already.
-It wasn’t like she’d a score of different outfits, and two score of sandals and handbags to go with.
+She grimaced at the stain upon her sleeve, a dragon fly had decided to unload.
+Did those pests, each armed with a bellyful of purplish fruit, specifically target people, only when they were wearing something halfway nice?
+Walking back from a visit with a cousin, who lived near where the perimeter made a U-shape, Lylia decided to make the short cut; it was growing short in the day, and she had things to do – namely to treat the stain before it set in permanently, if it hadn’t already.
+It wasn’t like she had a score of different outfits, and two score of sandals and handbags to go with.
 Her wardrobe, like that of the other women and girls, in her village, was between four and six.
 She stepped carefully, making her way beyond the perimeter.
-Among the obvious reason, of expelling mists making uneven the ground, she also didn’t want to mar her good sandals by stepping in animal poop.
-Turkey lizard dooey was even worse than bobcat.
+Among the obvious reason, of expelling mists, heavy this time of year, making uneven the ground, she also didn’t want to mar her good sandals by stepping in animal poop.
+Turkey lizard dooey was even worse than bear or fox.
 Why she didn’t think to change into her old pair…oh well, too late now.

-She began humming a melody, one she’d heard during the recent gathering.
+She began humming a melody, one she had heard during the recent gathering.
 Or had that been during a previous one.
 It was hard to tell.
 Her people sang so many different songs – one could about go moons, and not hear the same one twice.
-Their music had been yet another clue, something wasn’t right about Azel; it was his facial expression, when he had made an overly critical… No, he made a just plain asinine statement concerning the “tinny sound” from one of the young men’s instruments.
-Hhmmph, okay buster, you go make a wooden box, cut a hole in it, stretch five lengths of string – each with a specific thickness; and then, learn to play it – this is, around the instrument’s imperfections; imperfections, which can vary - depending on the time of day.
+Their music had been yet another clue, something wasn’t right about Azel; it was his facial expression, when he had made an overly critical… No, the statement concerning the “tinny sound” from one of the young men’s instruments… Hhmmph, okay buster, you go make a wooden box, cut a hole in it, stretch five lengths of string – each with a specific thickness; and then, learn to play it – that is, to play around the instrument’s inevitable variations; ones which, per the mists, or time of day.
 A rustle in the bushes not far ahead, brought her mind back to where it needed to be.
-Paying attention to her present surroundings – here, where she’d no business being, in the first place.
+Paying attention to her present surroundings – here, where she had no business being, in the first place.
 To her relief, she heard the familiar voice of one of the young boys; he and two others then darted across the path.
 Making her way, she thought she heard one of them say something about making a “NO GIRLS ALLOWED” sign for their club house.
 She cracked a smile.
-If the boy’s mothers knew their little boys were out here… their fathers, probably did, since they as youngsters, had run the same lumpy, rocky ground.
+If the boys’ mothers knew their sons were out here… their fathers, probably did, since they, as youngsters, had run the same gnarled, rocky terrain.

 A groundhog waddled across the path ahead.
-Little monsters, better they stay out here, than in her flower beds.
+Little…she suppressed the m-word.
+Better they stay out here, than in her flower beds.
 She was relieved, for the opposite perimeter would soon be in view.
 She then noticed the lower portion of her garment; it was dotted with stickies – like others of the variety, they didn’t come off simply by soaking then shaking.
-Nope.
 One by one, the little buggers had to be removed – and carefully, if you didn’t want the things to come apart, leaving little sticky messes.
 “Ugh, why did I bother coming this way?”
 As if her late afternoon couldn't wax much worse, not far enough ahead, and coming in her direction was, none other than Azel.
-Quite tall, and very handsome... yeah, talk about, all talk, and no action.
-But more than male boasting!
-Way more than that.
+Quite tall, and very handsome... dandy is what dandy does.
 Something about him definitely wasn't adding up.
 And frankly, if she wanted problems, anytime she cared to, she could pull out her algebra scroll.
 While most maidens’ education consisted of the usual home management skills – and knowing literally hundreds of songs by heart – Lylia’s late father had believed that girls’ numerical skills needn’t be limited to just managing household inventory.
 She, instead, cut short her short cut, and headed for the nearby path – long worn from boys’ sandals- which led to the perimeter’s bottom U.

 At first, which had only been a few moons ago, she had about been looney-tunies over Azel.
 In fact, she almost let him have his way.
-Okay, she had to admit to herself, at the time, she would have - after all, he was so sought after, and he’d chosen her??
-Anyway, it hadn’t been too long before that pivotal picnic, they’d been walking alone, a bit too close to the perimeter.
-Lylia had pointed to a mamma zebra and her colt grazing in the distance.
+She had to admit to herself, at the time, she would have - after all, he was so sought after, and he had chosen her??
+It hadn’t been too long before that pivotal picnic, they had been walking alone, a bit too close to the perimeter.
+Lylia had pointed to a mamma deer and her fawn grazing in the distance.
 Azel had then suddenly blanched.
 The fear in his eyes, had startled her to the core.
-Then he ran off, as if he'd seen an andrewsarcus – a boar-like, and fiercely territorial, creature, which stood a good two cubits in height, and about as long and wide.
-What the hey, she’d thought, what if BigAndy was lurking about – which did happen from time to time.
-She then had about jumped, upon feeling something brushing against her leg.
-To her relief, it was one of Jesse’s lambs, who’d wandered from its fold; Lylia then picked up the fluffy tan-fleeced cutie and returned it to the old shepherd.
+He, quickly had run off, as if he had seen an andrewsarcus – a boar-like, and fiercely territorial, creature, which stood a good two cubits in height, and about as long and wide.
+What the hey, the thought had crossed her mind, what if BigAndy had been lurking about – which did happen from time to time, for andy;s were native to the land.
+She had then about jumped, upon feeling something brushing against her leg.
+To her relief, one of Jesse’s lambs, had wandered from its fold; relieved, Lylia simply picked up the fluffy tan-fleeced cutie and had returned it to the old shepherd.

-Lylia hadn’t a clue, when she had pointed to two zebras, who were contentedly feeding upon soft grasses, as to why the both had suddenly hoofed it on out of there.
-A round-up had been in progress.
-Per the grace of the Most High God, human eyes and ears were spared the sight of what fallen angels really looked like; human ears, spared the pleadings, the curses and screams as a number of them in chains were being force marched to a crater in the distance; around its mouth emanated a horrifying red-orange glow.
-Lylia did, however, catch a whiff of what smelled like rotten eggs.
-She looked down at her sandals to see what sort of yuk she had stepped upon.
+Lylia hadn’t a clue - when she had pointed to the deer, who had been contentedly feeding upon soft grasses - as to why the creature had suddenly hoofed it on out of there.
+At the time, a round-up had been in progress.
+Per the grace of the Most High God, human eyes and ears were spared the sight of what fallen angels really looked like; human ears, spared the pleadings, the curses and screams as a number of them, bound in chains, were being force marched to a crater in the distance; around its mouth emanated a horrifying red-orange glow.
+Lylia, however, had caught a whiff of what smelled like rotten eggs – then had looked down at her sandals to see what sort of yuk she had stepped into.

 “And the angels which kept not their first estate, but left their own habitation, he hath reserved in everlasting chains under darkness unto the judgment of the great day.”
 Jude 1:6

-Not long afterward, guess who’d waltzed into the village, as if nothing had happened.
-Azel had come to call.
+Not long afterward, Azel had waltzed into the village, as if nothing had happened.
 Of course, he emitted a lot of charm, but not even a half apology, for having put her in possible danger.
 Not that, even a well-rehearsed apology would have mattered.
 The mask slipped off once, and once was enough.
-As a matter of just plain good breeding, she was polite toward Azel - saying "um-hm" and "uh-huh" as he brayed on - thinking all the while, of wanting to bang her head upon the nearest redwood or oak.
-Oh brother...
+As a matter of just plain good breeding, she was polite toward Azel - saying "um-hm" and "uh-huh" as he brayed on – every other sentence with at least one “I said,” “I think,” “I made.”
+During the ordeal, she had about wanted to bang her head upon a nearby ash trunk.

 Currently, she was barely a furlong, from the bottom U; another few moments.
 A few moments too long.

 Wha, what's going on, where am I?
 A gentle flapping of wings in her ears.
 "Child, fear not." one of the two holy angels spoke.
-What seemed like a second later, she saw...my goodness, it was her mom’s father, and not far from him was...was that uncle Elroy? and is that cousin Sheila (who had been gathering bulbs, and didn't see the gator).
-Right before the angels left their charge in Paradise - which would later be aka, Abraham's bosom - she heard one of the angels say something about, after getting off shift and meeting up with ... to go smash "Adam??"
+What seemed like a second later, she saw...my goodness, it was her mom’s father, and not far from him was… cousin Sheila - who had been gathering bulbs, and didn't see the gator.
+Right before the angels left their charge in Paradise (later known as Abraham's bosom) she heard one of the angels say something about, after getting off shift and meeting up with ... to go smash "Adam??"
 Lylia turned, teary eyed, and pleaded to the mighty angels, "Pah, pa, please, don't hurt Grampa!"

 "My dear," the other angel reassured, while trying not to bust out laughing.
 "Atoms, they're..."
-The first angel nodded his head, rolled his eyes - but in a good-natured way; in short, saying to his teammate, forget it, not even men are able to comprehend 4th degree sub-particle sportsmanship.
-While in flight back to the Palace of their Lord God, the King of all creation, the two angels conversed their amazement toward humans - transactional creatures, through and through, even the best of them.
-Talk about a piece a clay, in the potter's hand; there Lylia was, herself, eternally safe and sound, home free - unlike many who ... ugh!
-And yet she, still frightened half out of her wits, had interceded for her grandfather.
-They both had a hardy laugh, the girl confusing Adam with atoms - but at the same time, both angels realized how the fall was already adversely affecting human's mental capabilities.
-Profound retardation amongst the humans, was setting in.
+The first angel nodded his head, and good naturedly rolled his eyes, forget it, not even the smartest men are able to comprehend 4th degree sub-particle sport – even at the primary levels.
+The two angels expressed their amazement toward humans - transactional creatures, through and through, even the best of them.
+The proverbial piece of clay, in the potter's hand; there Lylia was, herself, eternally safe and sound, home free - unlike many who ... ugh!
+They both shared a hardy laugh, the girl having confused Adam with atoms - but at the same time, both angels realized how the fall was adversely affecting human's mental capabilities.
+(In the pre-flood world, Ayn Rand’s superior intelligence quotient would have been considered average, at best.)

 "Sad, really."

-"Yes, indeed, because of compounding sin, the humans will, increasingly, grow...less intelligent."
+"Indeed, because of compounding sin, the humans will, increasingly, grow...less intelligent."
 And, though redeemed by the LORD God, will never be capable of enjoying a real game of atom-smash (not the mere arena variety).
-He’d couldn’t help but notice, how among the humans, 600 was becoming the new – the fallen – 800.
-Neither did he, nor his teammate care to articulate the inevitable: the girl, like the others, would glance southward, to the “great gulf fixed,” and to the horrors of what occurred on the other side – terrors which would never cease, but only ramp up, over endless eternity.
+He couldn’t help but notice, how among the humans, 600 was becoming the new – the fallen – 800.
+Neither did he, nor his teammate care to articulate the inevitable: the girl, like the others, would sooner or later glance southward, to the great gulf fixed, and to the horrors of what occurred on the other side – terrors which would never cease, but only ramp up, over endless eternity.
 Enough of sadness.
 Their shift over.
 It was time to head to a distant region of space - far enough away from the great windows of the heavenly palace - and play ball.
 Wahoo :) :) :)

 “And beside all this, between us and you there is a great gulf fixed: so that they which would pass from hence to you cannot; neither can they pass to us, that would come from thence.”
 Luke 16:26